kostas64/authenticationApp/README.md

 In order to run and check this simple app, you need to follow some steps.

-Clone the project
+1. Clone the project
-Run "npm install"
+2. Run "npm install" - Only for iOS "cd ios && pod install && cd .."
-Start the server "npm start"
+3. Start the server "npm start"
-Done!
+4. Done!